Red Willow Park West Meadowview Project

 We are pleased to announce the selection of Tiffany Shaw as the artist for the Red Willow Park West Meadowview Public Art Project.

-Tiffany is a Métis artist, architet and curator based in Alberta.
+Tiffany is a Métis artist, architect, and curator based in Alberta.
 Her approach is grounded in listening to the land and the perseverance of Indigenous women's artwork.
 Forming a cohesive narrative between past, present and future concepts, Shaw brings essential relational and reciprocal aspects into contemporary practice that reflects the hearts and minds of the groups she collaborates with.

 Tiffany Shaw